-As part of a recent Computational Thinking project, my colleague Ben French and I tasked our Grade 8 students with developing ideas around what education might be like a decade from now.
-Our students conducted a group-pair-solo in order to ideate, research, and then present their findings.
+As part of a recent Computational Thinking project, a colleague and I tasked our Grade 8 students with developing ideas around what education might be like a decade from now.
+Our students conducted a ‘group-pair-solo’ activity in order to ideate, research, and then present their findings.
 Close to one hundred students were involved and the task concurrently tested their research and presentation skills.

 Students were asked to consider the future of school under the following headings: